quickintegrate/docs/docs/Monitoring/index.md

 ### Monitor microservice at one place

-Monitor microservice at one place using monitor UI.
+Monitor microservice at one place using monitoring UI.
-This platform helps a user to monitor applications that have been deployed using desiner flow UI.
-Also user can check application transcations.
+This platform helps a user to monitor applications that have been deployed using designer flow UI.
+Also user can check application transactions.

 <DocCardList />